-The Construction Specifications
+The Constructions Specifications

-(PEPP) CALL TODAY FOR YOUR Name Preview CD Company 877-893-0896 OR VISIT Occupation www.PerSpectiveNet.com Address FAX OR MAIL THE ATTACHED COUPON 404-876-0006 Telephone Fax PerSpective E-mail address 1175 PEACHTREE STREET 180 COLONY SOUARE, SUITE 1908 PerSpective...the cure for "performance" anxiety!
-ATLANTA, GEORGIA 30381
+(PEPP)

+Name

+Company

+Occupation

+Address

+Telephone Fax

+E-mail address

+PerSpective...the cure for "performance" anxiety!

+CALL TODAY FOR YOUR

+FREE Preview CD.

+877-893-0896, OR VISIT

+www.PerSpectiveNet.com

+FAX OR MAIL THE ATTACHED COUPON

+PerSpective"

+1175 PEACHTREE STREET 100 COLONY SQUARE, SUITE 1900 ATLANTA, GEORGIA 30361

-- · Conduct a membership survey - Enhance APPA staff development, team building, and empowerment - Develop the website's potential to improve feedback to the members including Board minutes and priorities of initiatives - Maintain a comprehensive budget analysis, review the return on revenue for each project and establish a true cash reserve as a dictated by Board action - Establish a Grounds Task Force and a Trades Task Force.
+- · Conduct a membership survey - Enhance APPA staff development, team building, and empowerment - Develop the website's potential to improve feedback to the members including Board minutes and priorities of initiatives - Maintain a comprehensive budget analysis, review the return on revenue for each project and establish a true "cash" reserve as a dictated by Board action - Establish a Grounds Task Force and a Trades Task Force.
 Assist in the refocus of the Small College Task Force and maintain the energy in the K-12 Task Force - Assist Pete van der Have, Doug Christensen, Bill Middleton, and Bill Daigneau in the completion of the research/fellowship phase of the Professional Leadership Center